 Vision Zero Policy Spotlight

-Managing vehicle speed is critical to the Vision Zero strategy.
+Managing vehicle speed is a critical component of Vision Zero's Safe System approach.
 Speeding kills close to 10,000 people each year in the U.S. – on par with drunk driving – yet the act of speeding does not carry the same social consequences as drunk driving.
 One method of prioritizing safe streets is to slow vehicles through the use of automated enforcement or safety cameras.
-Speed safety cameras have been named a “Proven Safety Countermeasure” by FHWA.
-This form of automated enforcement are an effective, reliable technology to supplement traditional methods of enforcement, engineering measures, and education to alter the social norms of speeding.
+Speed safety cameras have been named a “Proven Safety Countermeasure” by the U.S. Department of Transportation's Federal Highway Administration (FHWA).
+This form of automated enforcement is an effective, reliable technology to supplement traditional methods of enforcement, engineering measures, and education to alter the social norms of speeding.

 Over 150 communities across the United States have implemented speed safety camera enforcement.
-Many of these cities have experienced reductions in excessive speeding and a decrease in severe and fatal traffic injury collisions.
+Many of these cities have experienced reductions in excessive speeding and a decrease in fatal and serious injury collisions.
 Examples of these successful programs include:

-• Washington, D.C. experienced a 73% reduction in traffic fatalities, a decrease from 71 deaths in 2001 to 19 deaths in 2012 and a 34% decrease in traffic related injuries.
-Whereas one in three drivers were travelling 10 mph above the speed limit, when cameras were introduced the rate of speeders dropped to just one in 40 drivers.
+• Washington, D.C. experienced a 73% reduction in traffic fatalities (a decrease from 71 deaths in 2001 to 19 deaths in 2012) and a 34% decrease in traffic-related injuries.
+The percentage of motorists traveling greater than 10 MPH over the speed limit dropped from one in three to one in forty as a result of automated enforcement.

-• Portland, OR reported a 46% reduction in traffic fatalities from an average of 56.8 annual traffic deaths before the program's implementation to an average of 30.5 traffic related deaths as the program has grown.
+• Portland, OR reported a 46% reduction in traffic fatalities from an average of 56.8 annual traffic deaths before the program's implementation to an average of 30.5 traffic-related deaths as the program has grown.
 Average and 85th percentile speeds also declined at speed safety camera locations.
-There was 85% decrease in the number of drivers exceeding the speed limit by 10 mph or more.
+There was an 85% decrease in the number of drivers exceeding the speed limit by 10 MPH or more.

 • Seattle, WA had an overall calming effect on the city reporting a 4% reduction in the average speed of a speeding violation in miles per hour above the posted speed limit